 The Wolfson Institute of Population Health is a new interdisciplinary institute within Barts and The London School of Medicine and Dentistry, Queen Mary University of London.
-This new institute was formed in 2021, bringing together the former Institute for Population Health Sciences and the Wolfson Institute for Preventative Medicine.
-We deliver world class research and education to drive health system change to improve the health of local, national, and global populations.
+This new institute was formed in 2021, bringing together the former Institute for Population Health Sciences and the Wolfson Institute for Preventive Medicine.
+We deliver world class research and education to drive health system change to improve the health of local, national and global populations.
 Our Institute provides a friendly, stimulating, interdisciplinary research environment with an excellent track record in research income and high-impact publications, as well as academic training.
 The Institute is home to Dr Sarah Finer's interdisciplinary research group working on diabetes and multimorbidity, which attracts funding from NIHR and MRC.
 Dr Finer is also deputy lead of the world-class Genes & Health programme, an internationally renowned community-based research programme of health in British Bangladeshis and Pakistanis, which hosts many academic trainees and supports projects in translational genomics and health data science.

-The placement will give the F2 doctor the opportunity to work one of our well-established research groups, according to their interests and the expertise of our researchers (see above and relevant links).
-The F2 doctor will work alongside an experienced researcher/research team on a well-defined research project that will be developed according to their interests and the available expertise.
+The placement will give the F2 doctor the opportunity to work alongside an experienced researcher/research team on a well-defined research project that will be developed according to their interests and the available expertise.
 This may be a distinct piece of research such as a systematic review, or analysis of a dataset, or it may be a specific contribution to a larger piece of research already in progress.
 There will also be an opportunity to gain training and experience in undergraduate teaching.

-Examples of projects undertaken/joined by recent postholders include: (a) using genetic risk scores to estimate the misclassification of type 1 and type 2 diabetes in British south Asians, (b) a realist review to evaluate the implementation of social prescribing in primary care, (c) a qualitative study to understand barriers to accessing primary healthcare by migrants and asylum seekers.
-We expect the majority of postholders to contribute to, or to lead, a research publication from their placement.
+Examples of projects undertaken/joined by recent academic trainees include: (a) using genetic risk scores to estimate the misclassification of type 1 and type 2 diabetes in British south Asians, (b) studying ultra-rare loss-of-function gene variants to elucidate new biological mechanisms of metabolic health and disease,